msibal6/Spear-Code/Keyboard/README.md

 ## Why

 I do not think any of this stuff is particularly important but it is quite
 fun to document the process. * say this in a a British accent. *

+## Progress

+**3/28** I have finished wiring the ROW and COL of the keyboard.
+Waiting
+for more hookup wire to wire them to the teensy.